Coyote: Habitat

 Prior to the near extermination of wolves and cougars, the coyote was most numerous in grasslands inhabited by bison, pronghorn, elk, and other deer, doing particularly well in short-grass areas with prairie dogs, though it was just as much at home in semiarid areas with sagebrush and jackrabbits or in deserts inhabited by cactus, kangaroo rats, and rattlesnakes.
 As long as it was not in direct competition with the wolf, the coyote ranged from the Sonoran Desert to the alpine regions of adjoining mountains or the plains and mountainous areas of Alberta.
 With the extermination of the wolf, the coyote's range expanded to encompass broken forests from the tropics of Guatemala and the northern slope of Alaska.

 Coyotes walk around 5–16 km per day, often along trails such as logging roads and paths; they may use iced-over rivers as travel routes in winter.
 They are often crepuscular, being more active around evening and the beginning of the night than during the day.
 However, in urban areas coyotes are known to be more nocturnal, likely to avoid encounters with humans.
 Like many canids, coyotes are competent swimmers, reported to be able to travel at least 0.8 km across water.
+In 2026, a coyote swam to the southern edge of Alcatraz Island, over one mile from the nearest land in San Francisco.